 \Note: "0" represents an LOLE less than 0.001.
-An LOLE value of 0.00 represents a rounded value such as 0.001 through 0.004..
+An LOLE value of 0.00 represents a rounded value such as 0.001 through 0.004.

-In order to avoid over-dependence on emergency assistance from external areas, the external areas' emergency operating procedures are not modeled.
-Capacity of the external systems is further adjusted so that the interconnected LOLE value of the Areas (Ontario, New England, Hydro Quebec, and PJM) is not less than 0.10 and not greater than 0.15 through the year 2014 and then the load and generation are frozen in the remaining years.
-The External Area LOLE values for the Base Case are illustrated in Table 4-7.
+In order to avoid over-dependence on emergency assistance from external areas, emergency operating procedures in the external areas are not modeled.
+Capacity of the external systems is further adjusted so that the interconnected LOLE value of the external areas (Ontario, New England, Hydro Quebec, and PJM) is not less than 0.10 and not greater than 0.15 through the year 2014 and then the load and generation are frozen in the remaining years.
+The external area LOLE values for the Base Case are illustrated in Table 4-7.
 The modifications required to establish these LOLE values are described in Appendix D.